Professional Liability Insurance for Pharmacy Professionals

 Yes

-It is important that registrants understand that if you are registered in any registration class other than ‘non-practicing’ or ‘student pharmacist’, you are required to obtain and/or maintain professional liability insurance, regardless of whether you are actively practicing or providing pharmacy services to patients in British Columbia.
+Licensees must understand that if they are licensed in any class other than “Student Pharmacist”, they are required to obtain and/or maintain professional liability insurance at all times, regardless of whether you are actively practicing or providing pharmacy services to patients in BC.

 Frequently Asked Questions